ryanba08/grocery_Sales_data/README.md

 The chart above shows the price of items causes the sales to increase if the items cost more!

 <br/>
-My recommendations are simple patience and increase the average cost of items!
+My recommendation to increase sales is patience and increase the average cost of items!